SCROLL DOWN TO LEARN MORE ABOUT…

 Ranging from casual recreational crafts to sleek racers to bomb-proof whitewater and other rec’ boats, the options for the types of materials and hi-tech proprietary processes used to build a particular model are wide spread among manufacturers.
 Learning the make-up and specifications of each of these boat material choices is akin to reading the opening chapter in a chemical engineering 101 text book.

 Kayak building processes can be broken down by the different types of construction materials used to form the boat, either in its entirety, or by creating a deck and a hull and joining the two pieces together: wood, composite glass (fiber, aramid, graphite), rotomold, thermoform, and others (inflatables, folding).
-Here’s a brief overview of each of these materials/construction methods:
+Also, the pros and cons of each of these materials should be considered carefully when deciding which kayak to purchase.
+That process alone requires you to determine what kind of use, and abuse, you expect your kayak to handle.
+That, in turn, will weigh critically upon which material will perform best within that water venue.

 Wooden deck/hulled boats are typically covered in fiberglass, resin and varnish to protect the wood layer – making them as durable as most any synthetic composite construction and at the lighter end of the weight scale among other boat fabrication materials.